 In 2017, the Florida Legislature updated the sentencing law to require a unanimous jury vote for the death penalty.
 That remains in effect.
 With Poole's ruling, the unanimous jury requirement will only apply to those sentenced after the Legislature's update in 2017.
 Even though Poole’s jury didn't unanimously agree to sentence him to death, he was sentenced before 2017.
 His death sentence is restored.

 Poole had also requested a new trial.
 In addition to murder, Poole was charged with other crimes.
 He argues that, against his wishes, his trial lawyer told the jury that he "acknowledges" he committed the other crimes.
 The majority dismissed his request.
 They said in order for them to consider his current argument, he would have had to present the exact same argument in his post-conviction motion.
 He did include it in his post-hearing written closing arguments, but that wasn't enough.

 "In the strongest possible terms, I dissent ... this Court has taken a giant step backward and removed a significant safeguard for the just application of the death penalty in Florida."

-He denies that Hurst removed the Legislature's "discretion".
-He argues that it is the Court's responsibility to interpret the law.
-In Florida, it is only this Court that can determine if Florida’s death penalty laws are constitutional or not.
+He disagrees that the Hurst decision took away the Legislature's "discretion".
+He argues that this Court is the third and equal branch of the government.
+It is the Court's responsibility to interpret the laws created by the Legislature.
+The only branch of government that can interpret if Florida’s death penalty law is constitutional is the Judicial branch.

 Concurring Specially: Justice Lawson